 Mental Health: What is it?

 Mental illness is a health condition that causes changes in a person’s thinking, mood, and behavior.
 Mental Illness is very common.
 Mental heath and mental illness can be pictured as two points on a continuum with a range of conditions in between.
 When these conditions are more serious, they are referred to as mental illnesses and include depression, schizophrenia, anxiety and others which may require treatment and support.
 They are also widely misunderstood.
-People with mental illnesses are often stigmatized by others who think it’s an uncommon condition.
+People with mental illnesses are often discriminated against or alienated by others who think it’s an uncommon condition.
 The truth is, mental illness can happen to anybody regardless of age, culture, race, gender, ethnicity, economic status, or location.

 Arm yourself with the facts, and then use your knowledge to educate others and reach out to those around you with mental illness.
 Understanding and support are powerful, and they can make a real difference in the life of a person who needs them.

 - Among 18-25 year olds, where serious mental health conditions are high, yet this age group shows the lowest rate of help-seeking behaviors.

 - Those with mental health conditions in this age group can lessen future disability if social acceptance is broadened and they receive the right support.

 - People with mental illness need to be treated with respect, compassion, and empathy, just as anyone with any other serious but treatable condition.

 One of the most important factors in recovery is the understanding and acceptance of friends.
 Friends can make a difference by offering reassurance, companionship, and emotional strength.

 Getting Better all the time!
 One of the most important things to remember about mental illness is this: people can and do recover.
 If you have a friend with mental illness, or if you have a mental illness yourself, remember that recovery is possible.